UP | HOME

 • Write tests whenever you encounter a bug

-• helps you reproduce the bug
+• It helps you reproduce the bug.

 • Testing everything often requires physical hardware to move or sense in the real world